MiguelDP4/comment-scrapper/README.md

 # Course Scrapper

 This is the capstone project for the end of the ruby course in microverse.
-This is a bot which reads the home page of udemy.com and gets the most viewed courses and then presents them to the user.
+This is a bot which reads the home page of https://www.udemy.com/ and gets the most viewed courses and then presents them to the user.

+You can se a demonstration of the scrapper in [this video](https://youtu.be/Pt3eEv4CidE)

 ## Built With